yk-hwang/Reliability-in-ILD/README.md

 MplusAutomation: To interface between R and Mplus.

-dplyr: For data manipulation.

-(other packages as needed, e.g., stringr, purrr, readr, openxlsx)
+(other packages as needed, e.g., dplyr, stringr, purrr, readr, openxlsx)

 ## 4. Workflow